 Action Note 1 Decide which calibration routine to use for calibrating the robot.
 Reference calibration.
 External cable packages (DressPack) and tools can stay fitted on the robot.
 Fine calibration.
 All external cable packages (DressPack) and tools must be removed from the robot.
-Note If the robot is to be calibrated with refer- ence calibration: Find previous reference values for the axis or create new reference values.
-These val- ues are to be used after the repair proced- ure is completed, for calibration of the ro- bot.
-If no previous reference values exist, and no new reference values can be created, then reference calibration is not possible. ence calibration routine on the FlexPendant to create reference values.
-Creating new values requires possibility to
+Note Calibrating axis 6 always requires tools to be removed from the mounting flange (also for reference calibration) since the mount- ing flange is used for installation of the calibration tool.

-Action Note If the robot is to be calibrated with fine calibration: Remove all external cable packages (DressPack) and tools from the robot.
+Action Note If the robot is to be calibrated with reference calibration: Follow the instructions given in the refer- ence calibration routine on the FlexPendant to create reference values.
+Creating new values requires possibility to move the robot.
+Fin or c ues Find previous reference values for the axis or create new reference values.
+These val- ues are to be used after the repair proced- ues is completed for calibratic of the re- bot.
+Read more about reference calibration for Axis Calibration in Reference calibration If no previous reference values exist, and no new reference values can be created, then reference calibration is not possible. routine on page 662.
+If the robot is to be calibrated with fine calibration: Remove all external cable packages (DressPack) and tools from the robot.